GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Related Work

-Most of these deep learning models~\cite{DMVSTNET_AAAI2018,STResNet_AAAI17,STGCN_IJCAI2018,STMGCN_AAAI2019,Yao_AAAI2019,DCRNN_ICLR2018, jain2016structural, GraphWaveNet, AGCRN, zhang2} use RNN or CNN to extract temporal dependency within the data.
-However, both RNN and CNN do not learn well long-range temporal dependency between the data at distant time positions \cite{Transformer}.
-This is because the number of operations used by RNN and CNN to relate data at two distant time positions grows at least logarithmically with the distance between them \cite{Transformer}.

-Conversely, attention mechanisms, originally developed by the natural language processing (NLP) community, relate the data at distant positions in a sequence directly and thus are good at capturing long-range temporal dependency~\cite{Transformer}.
-Transformer \cite{Transformer} and its extensions \cite{OpenAI_Transformer,Transformer_XL,XLNet,Bert,koncel,GPT3} employ attention mechanisms to solve NLP tasks such as machine translation and word embedding, achieving great success.
-Later, attention mechanisms have been applied to other fields including image/video generation \cite{Image_Transformer,Sparse_Transformer,NonLocal_Net}, object detection \cite{NonLocal_Net}, node and graph classification \cite{chen2019path,NIPS2019_Korea,GAT}, and recently time series forecasting~\cite{Forecaster,ucsb_nips19,cai2020traffic,GMAN}.
-Forecaster~\cite{Forecaster} is a state-of-the-art attention mechanism-based model for forecasting graph-based time-dependent data.
-Forecaster is built upon the architecture of Transformer to leverage its capability of capturing temporal dependency and further uses the sparse linear layers reflecting the graph structure of the data in its architecture to learn the impact of \rone{spatial} dependency.
+Most deep learning models~\cite{DMVSTNET_AAAI2018,STResNet_AAAI17,STGCN_IJCAI2018,STMGCN_AAAI2019,Yao_AAAI2019,DCRNN_ICLR2018, jain2016structural, GraphWaveNet, AGCRN, zhang2} employ RNN or CNN to extract temporal dependency.
+However, they struggle with long-range temporal dependencies due to the growing number of operations needed to relate data at distant positions\cite{Transformer}.
+Attention mechanisms, pioneered in NLP and later adopted in various fields, directly relate distant data points in a sequence, effectively capturing long-range dependencies.
+The Transformer model\cite{Transformer} and its extensions~\cite{OpenAI_Transformer,Transformer_XL,XLNet,Bert,koncel,GPT3,GPT4, ChatGPT} have successfully employed attention mechanisms in tasks such as machine translation and language modeling.
+These mechanisms have since been applied to other domains, including computer vision~\cite{Image_Transformer, Sparse_Transformer,NonLocal_Net, transformer_object_detection, ViT}, graph learning~\cite{chen2019path,NIPS2019_Korea,GAT}, automated coding~\cite{alphacode, codex}, and time series forecasting~\cite{Forecaster,ucsb_nips19,cai2020traffic,GMAN, triformer, difussion}.
+Forecaster~\cite{Forecaster}, a model for forecasting graph-based time-dependent data, is built on Transformer's architecture, leveraging its capacity of modeling temporal dependency (though not sufficient for graph-based time-dependent data) while also learning spatial dependencies through sparse linear layers reflecting the data's graph structure.